Membership

 Affiliation

-To be affiliated to a specific First Nation or Band means that person has family ancestry related to that First Nation or Band.
+To be affiliated with a specific First Nation or Band means that a person has family ancestry related to that First Nation or Band.
 It does not necessarily mean the person is a band member.
-As is the case for Section 10 First Nations or Bands, the individual could be affiliated to the nation but will not be considered a band member until they apply directly to the Section 10 nation for their membership.
+As is the case for Section 10 First Nations or bands, an individual may be affiliated with the Nation but will not be considered a band member until they apply directly to the Section 10 Nation for membership.

 Persons Entitled to be Registered

-Section 6 of the Indian Act is comprised of 9 different entitlement categories under which an individual may be determined to be entitled or registered.
+Section 6 of the Indian Act contains 9 different entitlement conditions under which an individual may be determined to be entitled or registered.

-• 6(1) Entitlement: An individual registered or entitled to be registered under subsection 6(1) can pass status to their child(ren).
+• 6(1) Full Entitlement: A person registered under 6(1) can pass Indian status to their children regardless of the other parent’s status.

 Becoming a Band Member